 Legal, Copyright and Comment Policy

-Copyright 2006-2013, Christian L. Castle except as noted.
+Copyright 2006-2015, Semaphore Music LLC except as noted.
 All Rights Reserved.
 You may quote short passages and link to posts but do not copy entire posts.
 This is partly because we may update analysis from time to time and a static copying of posts denies readers the benefit of updates.
 Do not annotate any posts on third party sites

-Please note: It has been the policy at MTP for seven years that anonymous or pseudonymous comments will not be reviewed or posted if we don’t know who you are.
-This is particularly true if you post a comment anonymously and we believe that you are trolling for the company discussed in the post, especially Google.
-We’ve been at this for a while now, and we can spot trolls, so save yourself some time.
+Please note: It has been the policy at MTP since 2006 that anonymous or pseudonymous comments will not be reviewed or posted if we don’t know who you are.
+This is particularly true if you post a comment anonymously and we believe that you are trolling for the company discussed in the post, especially Google, the Electronic Frontier Foundation, Sirius or Pandora.
+We’ve been at this for a while now, and we are pretty good trollspotters, so save yourself some time.

 DMCA notices should be sent to our registered agent at copyright1 [at] musictechpolicy [dot com] We do not send DMCA notices to Chilling Effects, but we may send them to the FBI or state law enforcement authorities.